Borisjaou/movies-explorer-frontend/README.md

 ## Movies Explorer Frontend

 Movies Explorer Frontend is a web interface that allows users to search for movies and save their favorite movies to a personal profile.
-This project was built using React and Create React App.
+This project was built using React.

 ### Features
 * Search movies by keyword or phrase